ieeeupsb/workshop_ESP8266/content/interrupts.md

 ![interrupts](https://github.com/nuieee/workshop_ESP8266/blob/aveiro/content/images/esp8266-interrupts.png)<br>

 Whenever an interrupt is triggered, the controller stores the address of the current program counter ( so he can go back to where it was when he finishes handling  the interrupt ) and goes to the address of the function who handles the interrupt (the interrupt service routine, ISR) .
-After that, he returns to the program.
+After that, it returns to the program.
 ## Let's implement

 First, you need to know which pins support the use of interrupts.
 These can change depending on the board used.
 On your `void setup()` function, you need to attach the pin to an interrupt, and that is done using the `attachInterrupt(interruptPin, functionCalled, mode)`.
 Let's dissect what is happening here:
-You can use the function `digitalPinToInterrupt(2)` which maps the pin to the corresponding interrupt pin.
+You can use the function `digitalPinToInterrupt(2)` which maps the pin 2 to the corresponding interrupt pin.
 As for the **functionCalled**, that's the function the code calls whenever an interrupt is triggered.
 Now, about the mode, that can either be **LOW** to trigger the interrupt whenever the pin is low, **CHANGE** to trigger the interrupt whenever the pin changes its value, **RISING** for when the pin goes from low to high, **FALLING** for when the pin goes from high to low.
 Let's write a simple example.
 Whenever the interrupt pin changes state a led will change its state.
 Even though the code is stuck in an infinite loop!